mdmeacham/pudding/README.md

-# Pudding... proof is in it.
+# proof is in it.